-Since spring 2011, students and facutly collaborate annually to read one of Homer's epics aloud in English.
+Since spring 2011, students and faculty collaborate annually to read one of Homer's epics aloud in English.
 Performances take place on the UA mall for a full day, usually in the spring semester, often punctuated by games, mini-lectures, or other activities.
 The Iliad is usually read in odd-numbered years and the Odyssey in even-numbered years.
 The chief organizers of the Homerathon are the students of Eta Sigma Phi.
 Anyone can sign-up to participate in this event.
 Watch our events page for more information!

 The Lectio Vergiliana